 Size: 4 oz

-Park Tool Chain Lube is made from a proprietary blend of synthetic oils and an addition of PTFE, which is a synthetic fluoropolymer.
+Park Tool Chain Lube is made from a proprietary blend of synthetic oils and the addition of PTFE, which is a synthetic fluoropolymer.
 It prevents water and other wet substances from sticking to the chain and affecting its performance.

 Park Tool CL-1 works great in both wet and dry conditions.
 Therefore, it is ideal for riders who cannot put their passion for cycling on pause even when it’s raining outside.